This is going to be a big day for me. I’m traveling to New York to cover the 33rd Annual Sports Emmy Awards.

 To have a Sports Emmy Lifetime Achievement Award without Jack Whitaker on the list is hard to believe.
 He was the best of the best, a great friend and a terrific colleague.

 For some mysterious reason, it took the Academy another 15 years to heed Gifford’s suggestion.
-Thankfully, Whitaker, 87, still is around … Continue Reading
+Thankfully, Whitaker, 87, … Continue Reading

 I never expected an interview with me ever to be labeled “an exclusive.”
 I’ll pretty much talk to anyone.
 Just call.